The meat industry is the only major source of greenhouse gases in the U.S. excluded from filing annual emission reports.

 In this episode of Reveal, we examine the complicated networks of labor, trade and regulation that bring meat, produce and other products to our tables.

 If you want to eat chicken in the U.S., salmonella is a risk you have to live with.
 It’s one that’s getting more prominent, too.
-Antibiotic-resistant bacteria can make it harder to combat.
-And it can be fatal.
+Antibiotic-resistant

 Post Script is an original video series that unravels how some of mankind’s brightest ideas wound up taking an abrupt turn from their original design.
 Each bite-sized episode combines nuanced reporting with visually experimental short-form storytelling.